 Funny thing, this running game.

-Due to the Covid-19 pandemic, America’s two largest cities will be staging their annual marathons on the same day this Sunday, November 7th.
+Because of the Covid-19 pandemic, America’s two largest cities will stage their annual marathons on the same day this Sunday, November 7th.
 It will be the first (and hopefully the only) time this happens.

 The two of us couldn’t have been any more different, considering we were born within weeks of one another and grew up four miles apart in post-war St. Louis, Missouri.

-Later, we both joined the great escape from St. Louis, me driving east to Boston in 1974, him winging west to Los Angeles in the early ‘80s.
+Later, we both joined the great escape from St. Louis, me moving east to Boston in 1974; him winging west to Los Angeles in 1981.

 Like many frontline veterans, Johnnie Jameson experienced some horrific things in Vietnam.
 Upon his return to the States, the memories of the war haunted him.
-Only when he discovered the calming affect of running did his PTSD begin to subside.
+Only when he discovered the calming effect of running did his PTSD subside.

 It was the Los Angeles Marathon that provided the annual carrot that kept him running.
 But once he started, he never stopped.

 By the time we met for the first time in March 2018, he had run all 33 City of Los Angeles Marathons, while I had broadcast all 33.
 When we compared notes, we leaned how oddly similar our life arcs through running had been.